Who We Are

 Our organization consists of two Co-Managing Directors (Dr. Ken Bassett and Dr. Colin Dormuth), an Oversight Committee, a Scientific Information and Education Committee, the Steering Committee and Working Groups.
 Learn more about our organization.

 Over the years the TI has substantially enhanced its ability to assess the clinical evidence presented in published articles, meta-analyses by the Cochrane Collaboration and scientific material presented by the pharmaceutical industry.

-In pace with the extensive assessment of clinical evidence, the TI has developed effective ways of knowledge translation and dissemination of this evidence to all active players involved in drug therapy: physicians, pharmacists, nurses and policy-makers (Ministry of Health) and is committed to analyzing its own impact.
+In pace with the extensive assessment of clinical evidence, the TI has developed effective ways of knowledge translation and dissemination of this evidence to all active players involved in drug therapy: physicians, pharmacists, nurse practitioners and policy-makers (Ministry of Health) and is committed to analyzing its own impact.

 How We Are Funded

-Funds for the Therapeutics Initiative are provided by the Ministry of Health of British Columbia through a grant provided to the University of British Columbia.
-Our Website does not host any form of advertisement.
+Funds for the Therapeutics Initiative are provided by the Ministry of Health of British Columbia through a contributory agreement with the University of British Columbia.
+Our website does not host any form of advertisement.
 We also accept donations.
 For more information on donor requirements, please see our Donate page.

 Conflict of Interest

 The Therapeutics Initiative has strict conflict of interest guidelines to ensure we meet the highest ethical standards and maintain our integrity.
 Transparent disclosure is essential to achieving these objectives.
 Participants in all aspects of our work ensure that they remain free from conflicts of interest.
 If a potential conflict arises, we strive to identify and resolve it.
-We welcome scientific or other comments to our website, but expect commentators who wish their remarks to be posted to meet the same standards by completing and submitting a standard disclosure of potential conflicts of interest using the International Committee of Medical Journal Editors (ICMJE) form.
+We welcome scientific or other comments to our website, but expect commentators who wish their remarks to be posted to meet the same standards by completing and submitting a standard disclosure of potential conflicts of interest form.